What Causes A Typhoon? (Factors, Formation, Safety)

 • Check lifts and carry out improvement works where needed.

 • Typhoons can cause voltage dips, and elevators may be affected.
-Building managers should consider engaging contractors to conduct inspections before typhoons and carry out any improvement works needed.
+Building managers should consider engaging contractors to inspect before typhoons and do any necessary improvement work.

 • Evacuate high-risk areas and unplug electricity before leaving.
 People in areas at risk of flooding should consider a temporary evacuation.
 Remember to lock the doors and windows and turn off the main power switch to avoid electrical incidents.